javacc/javacc/docs/faq.md

 }
 ```

 Because an `ELSE` token could legitimately follow a statement, there is a conflict.
 The fact that an `ELSE` appears next is not enough to indicate that the optional `< ELSE > statement()` should be parsed, therefore there is a conflict.
-In fact, this conflict arises from an actual ambiguity in the grammar, in that there are two ways to parse a statement like:
+In fact, this conflict arises from an actual ambiguity in the grammar <sup>[6](#footnote-6)</sup>, in that there are two ways to parse a statement like:

 ```java
 if c > d then if c < d then q := 1 else q := 2